-August 2015: Chile’s Minister for the Economy, Development and Tourism, Luis Felipe Céspedes visited Australia in August 2015.
-He met with Australia’s Productivity Commission in addition to Victorian government officials, university representatives and businesspeople in Melbourne.
+August 2015: Chile’s Minister for the Economy, Development and Tourism, Luis Felipe Céspedes visited Melbourne to meet with Australia’s Productivity Commission in addition to Victorian government officials, university representatives and businesspeople in Melbourne.

 December 2014: The Minister for Trade and Investment, the Hon Andrew Robb AO MP, visited Chile and gave the keynote address to the inaugural Australia‑Chile Economic Leadership Forum in Santiago.
 Mr Robb met with President Bachelet, former Chilean Presidents Ricardo Lagos and Patricio Aylwin, as well as with the Chilean Ministers for Foreign Affairs, Economy, Mining and Energy.

 October 2014: Australia’s Chief of Army, Lieutenant General David Morrison, visited Chile to meet with the Commander in Chief of Chile’s Army and further strengthen the relationship between Australia’s and Chile’s Armies.

 September 2014: Chilean Mining Minister, Aurora Williams visited Australia to attend the International Mining and Resources Conference in Melbourne.
 She also met with government officials in Brisbane and Canberra, and visited the Olympic Dam mine site in South Australia.